cockroachlabs/developer-success/migrate-existing-data.md

 * `state`: US states.
 * `country`: Countries.
 Even though ClimbingWeather.com currently only has climbing areas in the United States, the table is used in the weather API.
 * `system_setting`: A table of key-value combinations for system settings.
-* `area_zip_code_distnace`: A pre-calculated table of zip code distances for searching climbing areas by US zip code.
+* `area_zip_code_distance`: A pre-calculated table of zip code distances for searching climbing areas by US zip code.
 * `clim81_station_monthly`: Monthly averages from weather observation stations.

 These tables are the bare minimum for running the ClimbingWeather.com API that powers the websites and mobile apps.